mayurbhambhani/book-notes/atomic habits.md

 For bad habits
 1. Make it invisible.
 2. Make in unattractive.
-3. Make it difficult
+3. Make it difficult.
+4. Make it unsatisfying.

 ## Make it Obvious

 Good and Bad habits become automatic after sometime.
 You will need better awareness and monitoring of your behavior.
-Use pointing-and-calling and habit scorecard(list your day habits with a positive and negative sign infant of them) to be aware.
-Raise awareness first before change.
+Use pointing-and-calling and habit scorecard(list your day habits with a positive and negative sign in front of them) to be aware.
+Raise awareness first, before change.

 To make the cue obvious